kakarot7072/Portfolio/README.md

 # Portfolio Project

 This is a personal portfolio project built using Django.
-The portfolio showcases my career summary, objectives, projects, skills, certificates, and experiences gained through internships and projects.
+The portfolio showcases my career summary, objectives, projects, skills, certificates and experiences gained through internships and projects.
 The portfolio also includes a contact page for easy communication.

 ## Features
 - **Career Summary**: A concise overview of my career objectives and achievements.